-Mitch Kane is a graduate of the Shoreline Community College Biotechnology Lab Specialist Certificate program.
+Mitch is a graduate of the Shoreline Community College Biotechnology Lab Specialist Certificate program.
 He works at Fred Hutch in Seattle, WA in a lab that studies cord blood stem cells.
 He regularly uses skills like cell isolation, staining, and counting, prepares solutions and plans experiments.

 What biotechnology program did you attend?

 Shoreline Community College, Biotechnology Lab Specialist

 What degree/certificate(s) do you hold?

 B.S.
 Genome Science

 I coordinate, collect, deliver, and process blood samples as well as units of cord blood for a cord blood research lab.
 I separate the serum for some experiments, and isolate CD34+ stem cells for other experiments.
 I am slowly learning the basics of flow cytometry, as it is used heavily to monitor the blood cell conditions/differentiation within the patients from which the samples come from.

 What are some techniques that you commonly use?

 - staining cells with various antibodies for flow cytometry,